riceissa/craftinginterpreters/README.md

 The tree-walk interpreter is in the `tree-walk/` directory of the repo.

-I mostly just straightforwardly translate the interpreter from Java (which is what the book uses, for the first part) to Go.
+I mostly just straightforwardly translate the interpreter from Java (which is what the book uses, for this part) to Go.
 The biggest differences are:

 1. Go doesn't have exceptions, so all of the error-handling is done in the Go-style of multiple return values.